Naol86/Adanced_java/README.md

 # This is Naol Kasinet

-## Welcome to the Advanced Programming Course - 3rd Year, 1st Semester
+## Welcome to the Advanced Programming Course - 3rd Year, 1st Semester Software Engineering Department

 ## Course Overview: